BioPAL/BioPAL/README.md

 -   **biopal**: contains the BioPAL source code in particular:

-    -   the`biopal/conf/Configuration_File.xml`contains the configuration for the BioPAL environment and all the parameters to configure each processing chain (AGB, FH, FD, TOMO_FH);
+    -   the`biopal/_package_data` folder (ndo not edit) contains the default Input and Configuration xml files (use biopal-quickstart to get editable ones, see after)
 -   **doc**: contains the documentation.

--   **inputs**: contains the XML Input File, to be set by the user before running an instance of the processing.

 BioPAL is already used by some ESA sponsored project, however it is still an experimental code.
 This means that there might be still bugs.
 If you happen to find one, make us happy by filling an issue with all the details to reproduce it the best you can.